harissonrafael/easyinterview/README.md

 Examples to find, create, update and delete Candidate and their available times

-> Note: To execute some action, just click on the desired subsection, on the `Try it` button, fill in the required fields (when applicable) and press `Execute`;
+> Note: To execute some action, just click on the desired subsection, on the `Try it out` button, fill in the required fields (when applicable) and press `Execute`;

 #### Retrieve candidates (GET)